‘Little People Big World’ Star Amy Roloff Takes Romantic Trip To Costa Rica With Boyfriend Chris Marek

 Things continue to heat up between Amy Roloff and boyfriend Chris Marek.

 Over the past few days, Roloff has been sharing photos from her tropical getaway to Costa Rica with her man by her side.
 One of the first vacation posts to her Instagram account came on February 17.
 In a series of three photos, Amy and Chris can be seen standing near a pool on the tropical island with their arms wrapped around one another.
-Chris looks casual in a t-shirt and pair of swim trunks and Amy sports a pair of jeans and a floral yellow top.
+Chris looks casual in a t-shirt and a pair of swim trunks and Amy sports a pair of jeans and a floral yellow top.

 Two other photos in the deck show flowers from Chris on Valentine’s Day as well as waves crashing in the ocean.
 And the post certainly did not go unnoticed by Roloff’s followers.
 So far, the sweet and loving post has earned the reality star over 47,000 likes in addition to 700 plus comments and growing.